 Q. Are there elements of your Northland education that influenced your career or that stick with you?

 A. Absolutely.
 My education at Northland helped develop a number of foundational skills that served me well in graduate school and afterward.
-For example, I had taken statistics with Dr. Kent Schifferd and struggled through it doing calculations by hand and really suffering.
-Yet, when I went to UNH and took a grad level statistics course, I found it relatively easy and in fact, we used the same exact text that Dr. Schifferd had used.
+For example, I had taken statistics with Dr. Patricia Shifferd and struggled through it doing calculations by hand and really suffering.
+Yet, when I went to UNH and took a grad level statistics course, I found it relatively easy and in fact, we used the same exact text that Dr. Shifferd had used.
 Northland also first raised my awareness about the natural world and environment that has always stayed with me.
 Since Northland, I have had a deeper appreciation of and sensitivity to environmental issues, ecology, and climate.
 Usually, that was largely part of my personal life, but not the professional.
 Recently, however, my personal concern and my professional research have blended together.
 My most recent book concerns climate change and the risks it brings for conflict and mass violence and, in many ways, it reflects the influence Northland College has had on shaping my awareness and thinking.

 Q. Tell me more about your involvement with the Genocide Resource Project.

 A. This is a passion project that is still developing and taking shape.
 In part, it is intended that it will be a clearinghouse for genocide-related information and resources.
 It will include the only complete digitized location of Der Sturmer, a Nazi propaganda newspaper that will be translated and tagged so that visitors can search the database for specific issues and themes, as well as a GIS-based tool for searching for genocide-related locations around the world with links to further resources.
 As of yet, however, it isn’t really accessible to the public.